 Case study: Lauren Frater, MSc Human Resources Management

 “I was actually offered the opportunity through work to apply for sponsorship to do an Open University Masters in Business Administration – but I was working in Human Resources at the time and so I took the opportunity to convert from the first year into a Masters of Science in Human Resources Management, rather than doing the MBA.

-I actually started my degree in Jamaica, when I was working there, and so did the first year of the course while I was in Jamaica, then I moved back to London with work and was studying there for about a year-and-a-half before I moved to Tokyo - again with work - and finished by degree there - so it’s been a global experience!"
+I actually started my degree in Jamaica, when I was working there, and so did the first year of the course while I was in Jamaica, then I moved back to London with work and was studying there for about a year-and-a-half before I moved to Tokyo – again with work – and finished my degree there – so it’s been a global experience!"

 This degree really helps me with progressing my career.
 As a result I’ve got graduate membership of the Chartered Institute of Personnel and Development, and I’m developing a career path in human resources management.Lauren Frater, MSc Human Resources Management